-Here Are The Cafés With The Best Coffee In Hong Kong In 2019
+Here Are The Cafés With The Best Coffee In Hong Kong

 Hong Kong's coffee scene has come a long way in the last few years, with plenty of independently owned cafés cropping up in every neighbourhood from the island to Kowloon, and from east to west.
 While the list below may not be exhaustive, these are several of our recent favourites and worthy of supporting.

 1/8 Artista Perfetto, Causeway Bay

 We love this small coffee joint for its neighbourhood vibes, even if it's located just minutes away from one of Hong Kong's busiest wet markets.
 The espresso-based drinks are flawlessly made, and you can even pick up bottles of cold brew (you can bring your empty bottle back to the store for a refill) and locally made craft beers.

 3a Sharp Street West, Causeway Bay, Hong Kong

 Denizens of Haven Street in Causeway Bay lost this gem of a coffee shop when it moved in early June 2019, but we think the new venue is even better than before.
 Done up in soothing shades of granite and marble—design has always been a strong point for this coffee shop brand—the café also sits on Mee Lun Street, a charming 'ladder street' between Gough Street and Hollywood Road, with some outdoor seating and floor to ceiling folding glass doors.
 Try their signature osmanthus-infused tonic with cold brew, a genius combination of bittersweet flavours.